VanPaitin/Showoff-Technical-Test/README.md

 ```
 ### Deployment

-Any merge to master will trigger a build to heroku
+Any merge to master will trigger a build to [heroku](https://showoff-widgets-api-client.herokuapp.com/).

 ### Contributing